OISF/suricata/doc/userguide/rules/base64-keywords.rst

     The content match that you want to decode relative to must be the first match in the stream.

+.. note:: ``base64_decode`` follows RFC 4648 by default i.e. encounter with any character that is not found in the base64 alphabet leads to rejection of that character and the rest of the string.

+    See Redmine Bug 5223: https://redmine.openinfosecfoundation.org/issues/5223 and RFC 4648: https://www.rfc-editor.org/rfc/rfc4648#section-3.3

 base64_data
 -----------